elclanrs/jq-idealforms-old/README.md

 **Ideal Forms** relays on a carefully crafted [LESS](http://lesscss.org/) stylesheet.
 Everything is customizable, from the simplest text input, to the select menus, radios, and checkboxes.

 ###  Custom UI elements:
-Here's a list of all the Ideal Forms UI elements that can be customized:
+Here's a list of all the Ideal Forms UI elements that can be customized: tabs, labels, headings, separators, icons, errors, text inputs, buttons, select dropdowns, radios, checkboxes, datepicker...
-* Tabs
-* Labels
-* Headings
-* Separators
-* Icons
-* Errors
-* Text inputs
-* Buttons
-* Select dropdowns
-* Radios
-* Checkboxes
-* Datepicker

 Really, ANYTHING.

 ###  User config: